 “How about the river?”

-And we went down to the River Jordan and there Astraea washed away her membership in HYDRA and as she did so… Rocket came leaping out of the water yelling about how I owed him and I froze him in a ball of ice and said “I’ll be back.” as the pillars rose from the shore.
+And we went down to the River Jordan and there Astraea washed away her membership in HYDRA and as she did so… Rocket came leaping out of the water yelling about how I owed him.
+I froze him in a ball of ice and said “I’ll be back,” as the pillars rose from the shore.
 It was May of 2016.
-I’d been here for just under 74 years.
+I’d been there for just under 74 years.

 Next: World 41 – Going Deep

 If you like what I do, please consider supporting me on Patreon.